Understanding Yin Yoga | PYC Blog | The Power Yoga Co.

 LIKES

-I believe this shift is experienced differently by everyone and felt most significantly in different places, however, the inevitability of a shift remains.
-With a steady, mindful and earnest practice, yin yoga is powerful to the point of transformation.
-This is no coincidence, but rather is rooted in the ancient wisdom of Yoga and Traditional Chinese Medicine.
-We are doing much more than stressing the tissues (fascia) of our bodies – we are enlivening our energy and rejuvenating our cells by targeting specific meridian lines (energy pathways in the body, also known in yoga philosophy as nadis).
+It’s hardly surprising that yin yoga brings such a powerful shift for the practitioner.
+This gentle practice is rooted in the ancient wisdom of yoga and traditional Chinese medicine combined.
+So, when we practice yin, we are doing much more than simply stressing the tissues (or fascia) – we are also enlivening our energy and rejuvenating our cells by targeting specific meridian lines (the energy pathways in the body, which are also known in yoga philosophy as nadis).

 Our goal in life is not to become perfect, our goal is to become whole”